d12frosted/elpa-mirror/gnu/dtache-readme.txt

   want to run a command through `dtache' when inside a `shell' buffer.
 The `dtache-eshell-send-input' is the equivalent for `eshell'.
 The `dtache-compile' is supposed to be used as a replacement for `compile'.
+The `dtache-org' provides integration with `org-babel' in order to execute shell source code blocks with `dtache'.
 Last there is the `dtache-start-session' function, which users can utilize in their own custom commands.

   To detach from a `dtache' session you should use the universal `dtache-detach-session' command.
 The keybinding for this command is